RosterElf Logo

 Timesheet approval

-Timesheet approval is accessed through the Timeclock section, providing an overview of hours and totals for each employee.
+Timesheet approval is accessed through the Timeclock section, giving an overview of hours and totals for each employee.
 Staff can submit their own timesheets — useful for smaller teams or those not using time and attendance tracking features.

 Payroll integrations